FronkonGames/Dawn-Of-The-Cards/content/article/making_a_3d_card_in_blender.md

 ![Apply](/Dawn-Of-The-Cards/images/making_a_3d_card_in_blender/apply.jpg "Apply")

 It was time for the materials.
-But first I created some UV coordinates in the '**UV Editing**' tab and selecting a cube projection. a cube projection.
+But first I created some UV coordinates in the '**UV Editing**' tab and selecting a _cube projection_.
+As its name indicates, this tool creates the coordinates by projecting a cube on the model.
+It may not be the best option for rounded edges, but it is the easiest one.
 You can adjust the coordinates by hand using the window on the left.

 ![UV](/Dawn-Of-The-Cards/images/making_a_3d_card_in_blender/uv.jpg "UV")